 GDPR gives you as an individual more rights over your data, and places greater obligations on organisations over how they obtain, hold and use your data.

 Duke Marketing Ltd (Duke) is, for the purposes of this notice, both a controller and a processor of personal data.
 This notice will also detail third party organisations Duke works with who act as processors for the purpose of providing a better customer experience.

 2. What does this privacy notice cover

-This notice covers websites, physical shops, venues and other locations owned and operated by Duke Marketing Limited and its subsidiaries (“Duke”) and Terrific Travel Ltd trading as iomtt travel (“Terrific”) including dukevideo.com, iomtt.com, dukeaerialproductions.com and shop.iomtt.com.
+This notice covers websites, physical shops, venues and other locations owned and operated by Duke Marketing Limited and its subsidiaries (“Duke”) and Duke Travel Ltd trading as iomtt travel (“Duke”) including dukevideo.com, iomtt.com, dukeaerialproductions.com and shop.iomtt.com.

 Users of dukevideo.com, shop.iomtt.com, or users of other services in the Duke group can create a personal account.
 It is not necessary to create an account unless you wish to purchase goods or services from Duke in which case creation of an account is mandatory.
 In order to open an account we will collect the following personal data about you (the “Master Data”) at a minimum: